Spectrum of the Laplacian with mixed boundary conditions in a chamfered quarter of layer: Numerics and discussion

 In Figure \ref{Figk3m3}, we represent eigenfunctions associated with two different eigenvalues of $\sigma_{\rm d}(A^\kappa)$ for $\kappa=(3,-3)$.
 For the 2D problem (\ref{pb2D}) in the pointed strip, the cardinal of the discrete spectrum can be made as large as desired by considering sufficiently sharp angles.
 We imagine that a similar phenomenon occurs in our geometry $\Om^\kappa$.
 However to prove such a result is an open problem.
 At least the numerics of Figure \ref{Figk3m3} suggest that we can have more than one eigenvalue in $\sigma_{\rm d}(A^\kappa)$.\\

 As mentioned in the introduction, the fact that the discrete spectrum of $A^\kappa$ for $\kappa=(1,1)$ is not empty ensures that the Dirichlet Laplacian in the so-called Fichera layer $\mathscr{F}$ of Figure \ref{Figure3D} right admits an eigenvalue below the essential spectrum.
 This can be proved by playing with symmetries and reconstructing $\mathscr{F}$ from three versions of $\Om^{(1,1)}$.
-Now, gluing six domains $\Om^{(1,-1)}$, we can create the cubical structure pictured in Figure \ref{FigCubicalStructure}.
+Now, gluing six domains $\Om^{(1,-1)}$, we can create the cubical structure pictured in Figure \ref{FigCubicalStructure} (note that its boundary is not Lipschitz).
 Then, from Theorem \ref{T24} which guarantees that $\sigma_{\rm d}(A^\kappa)$ contains at least one eigenvalue, we deduce that the Dirichlet Laplacian in this geometry has at least one eigenvalue.